FluxML/Metalhead.jl/docs/src/api/layers_intro.md

 Metalhead.Layers.dropblock
 ```

-Both `DropBlock` and `StochasticDepth` are used along with a probability value based on a linear schedule.
+Both `DropBlock` and `StochasticDepth` are used along with probability values that vary based on a linear schedule across the structure of the model (see the respective papers for more details).
 The `Layers` module provides a utility function to create such a schedule as well:

 ```@docs
 Metalhead.Layers.linear_scheduler